 How To Treat Body Dismorphic Disorder

 Body dismorphic disorder, also known as body dismorphia, is a kind of mental illness in which the patient feels obsessed with a minor or imaginary flaw in their appearance.
 The person may spend all of their focus on fixing a perceived flaw, even going to the extent of cosmetic surgery.
 You will frequently find such people spending hours in front of the mirror and comparing their looks with others.
 The issue is that what someone with body dismorphia sees will often not correlate with their actual appearance.
-The condition may lead to excessive stress, anxiety and depression, even provoking suicidal attempts.
-In this oneHOWTO article, we will discuss about how to treat body dismorphic disorder, as well as provide some necessary background information on this condition.
+The condition may lead to excessive stress, anxiety and depression, even provoking suicide attempts.
+In this oneHOWTO article, we will discuss how to treat body dismorphic disorder, as well as provide some necessary background information on this condition.

 Symptoms of Body Dismorphia